nicholas-long/markdown-raw-files-to-zettelkasten-conversion/zet/20221003151437/README.md

+# awk scripting tracking credential reuse bruteforcing with csv file db

-# awk scripting read and write a separated value file as a database
+- read and write a separated value file as a database
-~/kb/awk-scripting/hydra-bruteforce-with-database.awk
+- attempt to reuse credentials using hydra and keep track of usernames and passwords tried

 ```awk
 #!/usr/bin/awk -f
 # attempt to reuse credentials using hydra and keep track of usernames and passwords tried